 - 1962 Cycles of Conquest: The Impact of Spain, Mexico, and the United States on the Indians of the Southwest, 1533-1960.
 University of Arizona Press, Tucson, Arizona. - 1984 Pascua: A Yaqui Village in Arizona (reprint).
 The University of Arizona Press, Tucson, Arizona. - 1986 Cycles of Conquest.
 Eighth ed.
 University of Arizona Press, Tucson, Arizona.

 Spier, Leslie

 1933 Yuman Tribes of the Gila River.
-University of Chicago Press, Chicago, Illinois [Reprinted by Cooper Square Publishers, Inc. in 1970].
+The University of Chicago Press, Chicago, Illinois.

 Steinbach, Erik